mangacoinproject/mangacoin/doc/README.md

-Monacoin Core
+Mangacoin Core
 =============

 Setup
 ---------------------
-Monacoin Core is the original Monacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Monacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Mangacoin Core is the original Mangacoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Mangacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Monacoin Core, visit [monacoin.org](https://monacoin.org).
+To download Mangacoin Core, visit [manga-coin.com](https://manga-coin.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Monacoin on your native platform.
+The following are some helpful notes on how to run Mangacoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/monacoin-qt` (GUI) or
+- `bin/mangacoin-qt` (GUI) or
-- `bin/monacoind` (headless)
+- `bin/mangacoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run monacoin-qt.exe.
+Unpack the files into a directory, and then run mangacoin-qt.exe.

 ### OS X

-Drag Monacoin-Core to your applications folder, and then run Monacoin-Core.
+Drag Mangacoin-Core to your applications folder, and then run Mangacoin-Core.

 ### Need Help?

-* See the documentation at the [Monacoin Wiki](https://monacoin.info/) for help and more information.
+* See the documentation at the [Mangacoin Wiki](https://mangacoin.info/) for help and more information.
-* Ask for help on [#monacoin](http://webchat.freenode.net?channels=monacoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=monacoin).
+* Ask for help on [#mangacoin](http://webchat.freenode.net?channels=mangacoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=mangacoin).
-* Ask for help on the [MonacoinTalk](https://monacointalk.io/) forums.
+* Ask for help on the [MangacoinTalk](https://mangacointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Monacoin on your native platform.
+The following are developer notes on how to build Mangacoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)